Access Confluent Cloud Console with Private Networking

-When you enable a Confluent Cloud cluster with private networking, some Confluent Cloud Console workflows, including topic management and ksqlDB query management, use cluster endpoints that are not publicly accessible.
+In Confluent Cloud clusters with private networking, cluster endpoints used by some Confluent Cloud workflows, including topic management and ksqlDB query management, are not publicly accessible.
+For example, you cannot view Kafka topic data/message from the Confluent Cloud Console running on a workstation outside of the private network.

-To use Confluent Cloud Console with your client computer, you need a connection to the network that hosts the private cluster endpoints (for AWS, Azure, or Google Cloud) and must update your DNS configuration for topic or ksqlDB endpoints to use that connection.
+For example, to manage topics (create/update/delete), to produce to/consume from topics, or to manage ksqlDB queries, create a connection to the network that hosts the private cluster endpoints, and then update your DNS configuration for topics or ksqlDB endpoints to use that connection.

 Use the following tables to find the right solution for Confluent Cloud service access.
+You need to implement only one of the supported (check marked) solutions for your configuration.
 For details, click the applicable scenario and complete the required steps.

 Scenario From an internet-based client From a VPC or VNet using VPN tunnel, Direct Connect, ExpressRoute, or Cloud Interconnect From a VPC or VNet